NAndLib/augusta/reports/week2.md

 #### Week 2 Progress [August 9th - August 16th]
 ### Last week's accomplishments: [week 1](week1.md)
+It seems like last week had a bit too much going on when also paired with my personal schedule, this week I will tone it down a bit and see how I will fair.

 ## Augusta:
 - Repo up and running.
 - Augusta **now has an architecture** and she can already receive events from